danielwnn/GCP-Hackathon/001-AIandMLOps/README.md

 - AI and ML
     - Basic understanding and knowledge about data engineering and model training with [AutoML Vision](https://cloud.google.com/vision/automl).

+## Prerequisites
+This is a list of pre-requisites needed to successfully complete the challenges.
+Some of these are items to deploy to your development machine.
+Some are decisions you should discuss and define as a team, like the framework to use for developing a python Web application.

+1. GCP Project
+    - You must have a GCP project to use for the hackathon.
+Either use your existing project or setup a free trial to complete today’s challenges.
+2. Vision API, Cloud Storage API and AI Platform
+    - Please enable these APIs by using either GCP Console or gcloud commands.
+3. Service Account
+    - Please create a service account and grant proper roles and permissions.

 ## Challenges
 Your team’s mission is to learn more about AI Platform through hands-on practice by completing challenges in two key areas: AutoML and ML Pipeline.